General E-Government and E-Governance Track

 - Citizen inclusion and digital divide: gender, age, education, etc.

-- New approaches to direct democracy, Inclusive e-Governance in the context of Regional Smart Specialization
+- New approaches to direct democracy, inclusive e-governance in the context of smart approaches

-- E-democracy and e-participation projects: design, implementation, evaluation, quality and impact
+- Design, implementation, evaluation, quality and impact of e-democracy and e-participation projects

 - Digital research methods and big data applications for e-participation and e-democracy research